-LOYAL F. PAYNE.
-Head of Department
+THOMAS B. AVERY, Head of Department

-The poultry plant, occupying about forty acres and situated just north of the northeast corner of the College campus, is devoted to the breeding, rearing, and management of the stock used for class and experimental work.
+The poultry plant, occupying about forty acres and situated just north of the northeast corner of the College campus, is devoted to the breeding, rearing, and management of the stock used for class and experimental

-104. Farm Poultry Production Lecture.
+- 104. Farm Poultry Production Lecture.
 2 semester hours.
 Each semester.
 An introductory course presenting numerous phases of poultry production, processing, management, marketing.
-Two hours of recitation a week.

-105. Farm Poultry Production Laboratory.
+Two hours of recitation a week. - 105.
+Farm Poultry Production Laboratory.
 1 semester hour.
-Each semester.
+Each semes-

-Practical work, identifying breeds and varieties, judging and se-lecting laying stock and breeding stock; study of poultry houses and equipment; market dressing.
+Practical work, identifying breeds and varieties, judging and selecting laying stock and breeding stock; study of poultry houses and equipment; market dressing.
 Three hours of laboratory a week.